Kubernetes multi-cluster architecture: solving day-2 fleet sprawl

 Key points:

-Here’s how to stop managing clusters individually and start orchestrating them as a unified fleet.
+Here is an architectural evaluation of how to stop managing clusters individually and start orchestrating them as a unified fleet.

-Approaches to Multi-Cluster Management
+Approaches to multi-cluster management

 Organizations typically arrive at multi-cluster management through one of three paths, each with distinct trade-offs in maintenance burden and reliability.